Billuc/cigogne/README.md

 The `--- migration:` comments are used to separate between the queries used for the "up migration" (used when you apply the migration) and the "down migration" (used when you rollback the migration).

-You are now ready to execute your migration !
+You are now ready to execute your migration!
 The first way of executing your migration is via the command line :

 ```sh
 # Apply the next migration